chrisrude/oobabot/docs/CONTRIBUTING.md

 ```

 You'll need a machine running Python 3.9 or higher, and [poetry](https://python-poetry.org/) installed.
 Then just clone the repo.

+Note: if you're using miniconda as your virtual environment, you'll need to explicitly add python to the environment before running `poetry install`.
+See [the FAQ](FAQ.md) for more details.

 Once you have the code checked out, you can install the dependencies with `poetry install`.
 This will install all the dependencies, including the dev dependencies.